timedilatesme/posproc/README.md

-# posproc
-This repository contains the code for an implementation of post processing in python and then using all those algorithms in an easy to use Software!

-Dependencies:

-hashlib(pip install hashlib)

-pyngrok(pip install pyngrok) : For port forwarding and adding the functionality of remote QKD.

-starbank-ecdsa (pip install starkbank-ecdsa) :For authentication.

 # PosProc
 Easy to use QKD (Quantum Key Distribution) library for post processing.
 * Contains implemetation of Cascade and other error correction algorithms (More will be added in future).